 A sedentary lifestyle is basically defined as not getting enough movement throughout the day, an excessive amount of sitting or inactivity.
-A sedentary lifestyle has health impacts that go beyond the most obvious which is the impact on weight.
+A sedentary lifestyle has health impacts that go beyond the most obvious, which is the impact on weight.
 This type of lifestyle contributes to multiple health risks that include mortality, cardiovascular disease, impaired respiratory function, cancer, type II diabetes, metabolic syndrome, obesity related risks, mental health changes and musculoskeletal related changes.

-You could also do exercises at your desk including knee extensions or using a foot pedal at your desk while you are sitting.
+You could also do exercises at your desk, including knee extensions or using a foot pedal while you are sitting.
 The standing desk is becoming more popular so that people can stand more throughout the day which will increase activity and increase energy expenditure which means you burn more calories versus when sitting.
 Instead of sitting in an office to have meetings with your co-workers you could have a standing meeting or walking meetings so that you get your activity in but don’t take any time away from your work.

 You could also try to get some activity in during your lunch break so that it breaks up your sitting throughout the day.

 Now you have some ideas for increasing your movement when you are at work but you still may be saying to yourself that it is still not possible to really move that much more.
 You may even incorporate all of these into your daily life but you are still experiencing aches and pains associated with prolonged sitting.